Founding father’s west coast perceptions

 After visiting various places in that area, Kane, the Chief Che-a-clack, four-five other native people, and the HBC’s Francois Xavier Cote and James Sangster paddled overnight in April, 1847 from Nisqually and the Puget Sound to Fort Victoria, which had become the new hub of operations for the HBC, which accurately sensed the looming dominance and takeover of the Columbia River area by the Americans.
 Kane was on Vancouver Island until July, when he returned to Fort Vancouver and headed east, arriving in Toronto in 1848.
 Though these times were before treaties, residential schools, and reserves, the lives of First Nations people had certainly been affected and disrupted already for several hundred years, and the European view of them as “noble savages” had changed to reflect the trauma they had suffered, usually called the five “V’s” – vicious, vain, violent, vengeful, and vanishing.
 MacLaren’s careful analysis of Kane’s original logs show differences from what the scribes wrote for the draft manuscript and certainly from the final publication.

-attached to Wanderings of an Artist: Among the Indians of North America as well as the dramatization and inaccuracies in his studio paintings, which he used to promote himself.
+However, Kane is still responsible for inaccuracies and pejorative ideas for allowing his name to be attached to Wanderings of an Artist: Among the Indians of North America as well as the dramatization and inaccuracies in his studio paintings, which he used to promote himself.
 He was a collector of items – clothing, headdresses, footwear, ceremonial items (rattles, staffs,) – and there are portraits of him dressed up in garments that he had acquired.
 In his studio work, he might portray a person with clothes or items from another tribe or group, contributing to inaccuracies and demonstrating a lack of understanding and respect.
 By today’s standards adults who dressed up “to play Indian” or created paintings of the bison hunt with guns in all its brutality because they would sell to people (usually of European culture in Kane’s time) who were fascinated by the “wild west” would be considered questionable if not repulsive morally and ethically.

 To clarify, MacLaren discusses why such different perspectives made understanding so difficult.
-He notes how anthropologist Wayne Suttles found that the Coast Salish’s culture was markedly different from what Europeans had encountered elsewhere in the “New World” (especially East of the Rockies) in terms of agriculture, clan lineages, shelters, and linguistics (e.g. in what is now B.C. “chiefs” were leaders with prestige but without clearly defined political power, “tribes” were groups of people forming linguistic and cultural but not political units as we know them.
+He notes how anthropologist Wayne Suttles found that the Coast Salish’s culture was markedly different from what Europeans had encountered elsewhere in the “New World” (especially East of the Rockies) in terms of agriculture, clan lineages, shelters, and linguistics (e.g. in what is now B.C. “chiefs” were leaders with prestige but without clearly defined political power, “tribes” were groups of people forming linguistic and cultural but not political units as we know them).
 He also includes writer Michael Marker, who described the Coast Salish as one of the most studied and elusively complex zones for anthropology and history, resulting in no comprehensive or unified way to view them.
 He wrote that “people organized themselves not in civic or political terms but as ‘aggregates of collective households’ such that land ownership in the traditional Coast Salish world was connected to family privileges and to traditions of resource management responding to a web of relationships that included plants and animals.
 Moreover, the concept of two economies was foreign to visitors and newcomers.
 ‘The subsistence economy was organized around the acquisition and circulation of food.
 The prestige or wealth economy, formalized by the potlatch complex, maintained the social order, affirmed rights and privileges for prominent individuals [for the purpose advancing their status, not their accumulation of worldly goods], and fortified relationships between villages in the region.’”

 At the time of Kane’s visit, there had been no international border between Britain and the USA west of the Rockies (though it was in the process of being defined).
 The cultures around the straits were connected and shared many commonalities, just as they do today, though there are now different defining words, including Canada’s First Nations and First Peoples, as compared to “Native Americans” in the USA.
 Kane often used the term “Clallam” or “Klallam” to identify Coast Salish people and places (whereas now the term usually refers to those in the USA), though he also recorded Songhees and Esquimalt, the terms now used in the area for the people of indigenous ancestry.
 As for Esquimalt, he recorded that it meant “place to gather camas” while the meaning is now understood to be “place of gradually shoaling waters”.
 Esquimalt Harbour was to the west of Victoria Harbour and the land in between was known as Esquimalt,so Kane identified the Songhees village on the west side of Victoria Harbour mistakenly as Esquimalt Harbour.
 Today the area shares the names Victoria West (where the original Songhees Village was located) and further west is Esquimalt and its harbour.